Paola Cirino

 tickets banner

 Squares, alleys, small houses and rich noble palaces, the historic center of Viterbo is a treasure chest enclosed by a crenellated wall that seems to have come out of a fairy tale book.
-The city that we can admire today is the medieval one, however the area has been inhabited almost always, starting from the 6th-5th century, when the Etruscans lived there.
+Today you can admire the medieval city; however, the area was already inhabited in the 6th–5th centuries BC, when the Etruscans lived here.

-According to the legends, even the Greek hero Ercole would have passed through here, creating the Lake of Vico, not far away.
+According to the legends, even the Greek hero Hercules would have passed through here, creating the Lake of Vico, not far away.

-There are also numerous medieval churches to visit: San Francesco alla Rocca for example, or Santa Maria Nuova.
-Also not to be missed is Santa Rosa and the Basilica from 1237.
+There are indeed many noble palaces in the city that once belonged to the Roman aristocracy of the 15th and 16th centuries.
+Alongside these, Viterbo also preserves several medieval churches of great interest, like San Francesco alla Rocca and Santa Maria Nuova.
+Also not to be missed are Santa Rosa and the Basilica dating back to 1237.

-The complex of Piazza San Lorenzo, with the homonymous church and the imposing residence of the Popes, is the true heart of Viterbo.
+Visiting the complex of Piazza San Lorenzo, with the homonymous church and the imposing residence of the Popes, is possibly one of the first things to do in Viterbo, because it's the heart of the town.

 It was Pope Alexander IV, in 1257, to first move his seat from Rome to Viterbo due to continuous political conflicts.
 Since then and in the following decades, the massive and imposing Palace of the Popes has been enriched with rooms, wonderful arcades and works of art that have made it even more precious.